A B C D E F G H I J K L M N O P Q R S T U V W X Y Z 0-9

 So they took him to the infirmary

-And though this man could hardly see
+And though this man could see

-Four in the mornin' and haul in,
+Four in the mornin' and they haul Rubin in,

 Take him to the hospital and bring him upstairs.